mvieracanive/lenus/README.md

 <strong>POST</strong> /meals/{id}/{locale} ex /meals/27f23f2e-9feb-487d-a901-2a5d89072523/en_US

-Create overrides for the translations of existing meals (e.g. a coach would like to rename the english name of an existing meal from "Protein Shake" to "Nature's Milk")
+<em>Create overrides for the translations of existing meals (e.g. a coach would like to rename the english name of an existing meal from "Protein Shake" to "Nature's Milk")</em>

 <strong>POST</strong> /overridenmeals/{id}/{locale}/{coach} with header location enabled and obj body

-Get list of all meals, in English
+<em>Get list of all meals, in English</em>

 <strong>GET</strong> /meals/en_US/{coach}

-Get list of all meals, in Danish, with (potential) coach overrides
+<em>Get list of all meals, in Danish, with (potential) coach overrides</em>

 <strong>GET</strong> /overridenmeals/{locale}/{coach} with sort enabled

-Get list of all meals, including coach owned
+<em>Get list of all meals, including coach owned</em>

 <strong>GET</strong> /meals

-Get list of all meals, excluding coach owned
+<em>Get list of all meals, excluding coach owned</em>

 <strong>GET</strong> /meals/SYSTEM